ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 1. To be true to facts, it is not possible to encode all records as variants because OCaml provides a means to define fields whose value can be updated, which isn't available while defining variant types.
 This will be detailed in an upcoming tutorial on imperative programming.

-1. Records SHOULD NOT be defined using this technique.
+1. Records **should not** be defined using this technique.
 It is only demonstrated here to further illustrate the expressive strength of OCaml variants.

-1. This way, to define records MAY be applied to _Generalized Algebraic Data Types_, which is the subject of another tutorial.
+1. This way, to define records **may** be applied to _Generalised Algebraic Data Types_, which is the subject of another tutorial.

 ### Type Aliases